bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Data_Provenance.rst

   the main source file and all auxiliary files that the application needs (e.g.: ``.py``).

-- **complete_graph.pdf:** The image of the workflow generated by the COMPSs runtime, as generated with the ``runcompss -g`` option.
+- **complete_graph.pdf:** The image of the workflow generated by the COMPSs runtime, as generated with the ``runcompss -g`` or ``--graph`` option.

 - **App_Profile.json:** A set of statistics of the application run recorded by the COMPSs runtime, as if the ``runcompss --output_profile=<path>`` option was enabled.
-  It includes, for each resource and method executed: number of executions of the specific method, and maximum, average and minimum run time.
+  It includes, for each resource and method executed: number of executions of the specific method, as well as maximum, average and minimum run time.

 - **compss_command_line_arguments.txt:** Stores the options passed by the command line when the application was submitted.
-This is very important for a COMPSs application, since it could potentially change the resulting workflow generated by the COMPSs runtime.
+This is very important for reproducing a COMPSs application, since input parameters could potentially change the resulting workflow generated by the COMPSs runtime.

-- **ro-crate-metadata.json:** The RO-Crate JSON main file describing the contents of this directory (crate) in the RO-Crate standard.
+- **ro-crate-metadata.json:** The RO-Crate JSON main file describing the contents of this directory (crate) in the RO-Crate standard format.
 You can find an example at the end of this Section.

 ..
 WARNING::